Palmer penguins and discrete predictors

 }

-• in the data block: We have a new input!
-A declaration of the array of integers at the top, saying if this is “species 1”, “species 2”, or “species 3”
+• In the data block: We have a new input!
+A declaration of the array of integers at the top, stating if a value is associated to “species 1”, “species 2”, or “species 3” (or “Adelie”, “Chinstrap”, “Gentoo”)

 • mu is a vector now. why?